The Conspiracy Money Machine: Uncovering Telegram's Conspiracy Channels and their Profit Model: Methodology

 \subsubsection{Clustering conspiracy channels}

-The previous analysis shows 11,618 Telegram channels that posted at least one message with a link to a conspiracy-related resource.
+The previous analysis shows 11,487 Telegram channels that posted at least one message with a link to a conspiracy-related resource.
 We study how and if these channels are connected to better understand the phenomenon.
-To do so, we follow the approach of~\cite{la2021uncovering} and build the Telegram forwarding graph.
+To do so, we follow the approach of~\cite{la2018pretending} and build the Telegram forwarding graph for the whole dataset of channels.
 The forwarding graph is a graph $G = (V,E) $ in which nodes in $G$ are channels and an edge $u \to v$ in $E$ represents the presence in $u$ of a message forwarded from channel $v$.
 Users of channel $u$ can follow the forwarded message and reach channel $v$.
 Thus, edges represent the possible flows through channels of users following forwarded messages.

-Once created the graph, we want to identify communities---subsets of nodes within the graph that are highly connected with respect to the rest of the graph~\cite{radicchi2004defining}.
-In this specific case, a community is a subset of Telegram channels that consistently forward messages among themselves and rarely forward messages from channels of the other communities.
-To perform community detection, we use the Leiden algorithm~\cite{traag2019louvain} since it is widely adopted and has proven to be effective in identifying communities in social graphs (\eg Twitter~\cite{logan2023social,blekanov2021detection,alash2021enhanced}).
-We compute the optimal number of communities with regard to modularity---a metric that measures how much the partitioning is better than a random partition.
-The metric ranges between 1 to -1, and we obtain a score of 0.78.
-With this approach, we identify 47 distinct communities of channels.